AustenLamacraft/Theories-of-Quantum-Matter/docs/_lectures/SecondQuantization.md

 \end{equation}
 $$

-which is just the time dependent Schr\"odinger equation!
+which is just the time dependent Schrödinger equation!

 As a second example, consider the particle density.
 This is not something that one encounters very often in few particle quantum mechanics, but is obviously an observable of interest in a extended system of many particles.
 The single particle operator for the density at $\mathbf{x}$ is